What is CPD?

-As a member of IfL, you commit to recording your continuing professional development (CPD).
-This demonstrates that you are improving relevant knowledge and skills in your subject area and teaching or training.
+As a member of IfL, you commit to undertaking continuing professional development (CPD) that has an impact on your practice, each year.
+This demonstrates that you are improving your relevant knowledge and skills in your subject area and teaching or training.
 A wide range of formal and informal activities could count as meaningful professional development.
-You just need to be able to answer yes to these questions:
+You just need to be able to answer "yes" to these questions:

 - Have you undertaken professional development activities this year?